wesley-trust/wesleytrust-com/_posts/2021-04-23-graph-api-group-licences.md

 This gets the commercial (IE Microsoft 365) subscriptions deployed in an Azure AD tenant.
 I'll be using this in the CI/CD pipeline to create a group per subscription and then assign the subscription to the group.
 Allowing members to then be added to the groups to be assigned those licences.

-This requires the following Graph API permissions: Organization.Read.All, Directory.Read.All, Organization.ReadWrite.All, Directory.ReadWrite.All, [more information can be found in the Graph APi documentation here][graph-link]
+This requires the following Graph API permissions: Organization.Read.All, Directory.Read.All, Organization.ReadWrite.All, Directory.ReadWrite.All.

+[More information can be found in the Graph APi documentation here][graph-link]

 ### What does this do? <!-- omit in toc -->
 - This sets specific variables, including the activity and the Graph Uri